Billu Barber

-Billu, previously known as Billu Barber, is a 2009 Indian Hindi-language comedy drama film directed by Priyadarshan, produced by Red Chillies Entertainment and distributed by Eros International.
-An official adaptation of the 2007 Malayalam film Kadha Parayumbol, adapted in translation by Mushtaq Shiekh and Manisha Korde, it stars Irrfan Khan as the titular character and Shah Rukh Khan, Lara Dutta in lead roles with Om Puri, Asrani and Rajpal Yadav in supporting roles.
-Kareena Kapoor, Priyanka Chopra and Deepika Padukone make special appearances in songs.
-The film was released on 13 February 2009 worldwide.
+Billu Barber is a 2009 Indian Hindi-language comedy drama film directed by Priyadarshan and produced by Red Chillies Entertainment.
+It stars Irrfan Khan as the titular character, alongside Shah Rukh Khan and Lara Dutta in the leading roles.
+Kareena Kapoor, Priyanka Chopra and Deepika Padukone make special appearances in the songs.
+The film was released on 13 February 2009.

-It is also a retelling of the story of Sudama and Krishna.
+It is a remake of the 2007 Malayalam film Katha Parayumpol and is loosely based on the story of friendship between Krishna and Sudama in the Bhagavata Purana.
 The film was screened at the 2009 Hawaii International Film Festival.

 Plot

-Billu is a poor barber who lives with his wife Bindiya and their two children, Gunja and Ronak in the village of Budbuda.
+Billu is a poor barber who lives with his wife Bindiya and their two children, Gunja and Ronak, in the village of Budbuda.
 He also spends time with his close friends Budbudiya and Naubat Chacha.
 Billu lives an uneventful life until Bollywood superstar Sahir Khan comes to the village for a film shoot.

-Billu has mentioned to his family that he knows Sahir from the past but has never elaborated how he knows the star.
+Billu had mentioned to his family that he knows Sahir from the past but has never elaborated on how he knows the star.
 When his children talk about their father's friendship with the star, word spreads throughout the village.
 Virtually overnight, Billu, who had previously been scorned by most due to his lowly state, becomes the center of attention.
 People who had spurned him only the week before now call him a close friend so that he will introduce them to Sahir.
 Billu refuses and downplays the friendship.
 Even so, the powerful businessman Sahukaar Daamchand demands to see Sahir and offers Billu expensive gifts in order to gain such a meeting.
 When Billu consistently fails to introduce the people of the village to Sahir, his situation changes once again.
-He is accused of lying about his friendship and everyone – including his wife and children – begins to doubt his character and integrity.
+He is accused of lying about his friendship, and everyone – including his wife and children – begins to doubt his character and integrity.
 Rather than defend himself, Billu remains quiet about the nature of his and Sahir's friendship.

 On Sahir's last day in the village, the star speaks at Gunja and Ronak's school function.
-He tells the children about his own impoverished childhood when he had nothing but a special bond of friendship with another young boy, named Billu.
-It was Billu who had taken care of Sahir and eventually helped him travel to Mumbai by giving him his gold earring where Sahir became a star.
+He tells the children about his impoverished childhood, when he had nothing but a special bond of friendship with another young boy, named Billu.
+It was Billu who had taken care of Sahir and eventually helped him travel to Mumbai by giving him his gold earring, where Sahir became a movie star.
 Billu, who is standing at the back of the event, leaves during the talk without revealing to Sahir that he is there.
-However, the townspeople realized their error, and take Sahir to Billu's house.
-Billu's children come home and apologize to their father.
-Then, Sahir appears in his car and is reunited with Billu.
+However, the townspeople, realizing their fault in ostracizing Billu, take Sahir to Billu's house.
+Billu's children come home and apologize to their father for the trouble they caused him.
+All of a sudden, Sahir enters Billu's home, reuniting with his best friend.
+They hug and embrace each other, with the whole village and Billu's family happily watching.
 In the end, Sahir must leave for another shoot but promises that his and Billu's friendship is reignited and will remain friends.